PBearson/ESP32_Secure_Boot_Tutorial/README.md

 ## Enable Flash Encryption After Secure Boot Is Enabled

 If flash encryption has never been enabled on your ESP32, then follow [this procedure](https://github.com/PBearson/ESP32_Flash_Encryption_Tutorial#enable-flash-encryption) to enable it.
 Since the partition table offset has already been set to 0x10000, there is no need to modify it further.
-Since secure boot is enabled, make sure to build and flash the bootloader separately, as described previously.
+Since secure boot is enabled, make sure to build and flash the bootloader separately, as described above.